AdaCore/git-hooks/README.md

   But to enable combined style-checking, set this config option to `true`.

+* **`hooks.commit-email-formatter`**:

+  If defined, this is the name of a script used to customize the contents of the emails sent when new commits are pushed.

+  The script is called during the post-receive phase, once per commit for which a commit email is to be sent.
+The script is called with the following two arguments:
+  - The name of the reference being updated;
+  - The SHA1 of the commit.

+  Additionally, some extra information about the commit is passed to the script via standard input, as a JSON directory, with the following key/value pairs:
+    - `"email_default_subject"`: The email subject to be used by default, if not overriden by this script.
+    - `"email_default_body"`: The email body to be used by default, if not overriden by this script.
+    - `"email_default_diff"`: The patch to include in the email, unless overriden by this script.
+    - The same key/value pairs as the ones provided to the `hooks.commit-extra-checker` script.

+  This script is expected to return via standard output a dictionary in JSON format, with the following key/value pairs:
+    - `"email_subject"` (optional): A string containing the subject of the email to send for that commit.
+    - `"email_body"` (optional): A string containing the body of the email to send for that commit.
+Note that handling of the "diff" part of the email is handled separately (see `"include_diff"` key below).
+    - `"diff"` (optional): A string including the text to be included in the "Diff:" Section of the email.

+  Omitting any of the keys in the return value indicates that the project does not wish to customize the corresponding part of the commit email, and the hooks will use the default contents for that part of the email.

+  For instance, to change the email subject while keeping the same email body and diff, the script should return a dictionary with one element under the `"email_subject"` key, and all other keys should be omitted.

+  If the script returns a nonzero status code (indicating a failure), or returns data in an invalid format, the default email is sent out, augmented with a warning showing the error that occured while calling the script.

 * **`hooks.commit-extra-checker`**:

   If defined, this is the name of a script to be called during